awsdocs/aws-robomaker-developer-guide/doc_source/sample-applications-permissions.md

 # Configuring Permissions<a name="sample-applications-permissions"></a>

-When you launch a sample application in the AWS RoboMaker console, you can choose to provide an IAM role that is used to launch the sample application\.
-The permissions required vary by sample application\.
-This section describes the permissions needed to launch each sample application\.
+When you launch a sample program in the AWS RoboMaker console, you can provide an IAM role to use\.
+The permissions vary by sample program\.
+This section describes what you need to launch each sample\.

-For more information about creating an AWS Identity and Access Management role for a service, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.
+For more information about AWS Identity and Access Management roles, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.

 ## Minimum permissions<a name="sample-applications-permissions-many"></a>